sous-chefs/mysql/README.md

     { "run_list": ["recipe[mysql::server]"] }

-On Debian and Ubuntu, this will preseed the mysql-server package with the randomly generated root password in the recipe file.
-On other platforms, it simply installs the required packages.
+This will install the mysql-server packages and set the root password, either taken from the set node attributes, or randomly generated (if using chef-server).
 It will also create an SQL file, `/etc/mysql/grants.sql`, that will be used to set up grants for the root, repl and debian-sys-maint users.

 The recipe will perform a `node.save` unless it is run under `chef-solo` after the password attributes are used to ensure that in